Board Meeting Prep Checklist: Part 1

 Create BOD Meeting Deck Outline

-Ensure you assign each section of the deck to the appropriate functional lead; it’s often productive to have leaders from across the startup present to the Board.
+- Ensure you assign each section of the deck to the appropriate functional lead.
+It’s often productive to have leaders from across the startup present to the Board.
 Send them their sections so they can get an idea of what they will talk about in the meeting.

 Close Books & Finalize Financials

-Once you’ve closed your books, you can examine how your company performed last quarter and compare it to the results predicted in your last BOD meeting’s plan.
+- Once you’ve closed your books, examine how your company performed last quarter and compare it to the results predicted in your last BOD meeting’s plan.
 Flesh out the ‘why’ behind your company’s performance versus the BOD-approved plan.
 You’ll need to know this so you can clearly explain it to your investors.